HPIM: Heterogeneous Processing-In-Memory-based Accelerator for Large Language Models Inference: Evaluation Results

 \textbf{HPIM Simulator.} We evaluate the proposed HPIM architecture using a cycle-accurate simulator capable of capturing detailed compute and memory behaviors across both the SRAM-PIM and HBM-PIM subsystems.
+For the SRAM-PIM subsystem, we developed a custom cycle-accurate simulator.
+The digital circuits in the SRAM-PIM subsystem are implemented using Verilog HDL.
+The area and power are derived from synthesis results using Synopsys Design Compiler at a 12nm technology.
 The HBM-PIM subsystem is modeled using an extended version of the open-source DRAMsim3 simulator~\cite{li2020dramsim3}.
-This extensive simulator supports bank-level compute execution and PIM-aware scheduling, with timing and power parameters configured for HBM3 memory~\cite{HBM3}.
-Meanwhile, we design a customized simulator for the SRAM-PIM subsystem.
-The compute logic for each functional unit within this subsystem is described in Verilog HDL.
-Memory-related characteristics are extracted from the memory compiler.
+This extended simulator supports bank-level compute execution and PIM-aware scheduling, with timing and power parameters configured for HBM3 memory~\cite{HBM3}.
+To ensure accurate hardware overhead and timing analysis, we synthesized the Processing Unit (PU) and Global Buffer using the same 12nm technology.
+The area results of these units in HBM-PIM are presented in Tab.~\ref{tab3}.
+We build a simulator based on an open-source NoC-simulator Noxim~\cite{catania2016energy} to evaluate the performance of NoC.